Walnut – Discernment – Five of Nuts (Pentacles)

 The genus name Juglans, is Latin for Jovis glans, the “nut of Jupiter.”
 Jupiter, the Roman sky god was the chief deity of the Roman religion prior to Christianity.
-Jupiter was originally known as Zeus, the Greek father/sky god.
-Regiain Latin means “regal.”
+Jupiter, originally known as Zeus, was the Greek father/sky god.
+Regia in Latin means “regal.”

 The name walnut comes from the Old English wealhhnutu meaning “foreign nut” or nut of the Roman lands.
 Walnut trees are also defenders of the land they stand on.
 Their fallen leaves and husks contain juglone, a toxic chemical that acts as a natural herbicide.
 This direct alignment of walnut with powerful and destructive forces has long associated it with loss and misfortune.
 Walnut reminds us to use discernment so we can better understand a situation from all angles before making decisions.

 As we look deeper into the structure of a walnut, we see that it resembles the human brain.
 In fact, walnuts are considered one of the best foods for brain health and longevity.
 They are packed with antioxidants, Omega-3, proteins, vitamins, minerals and fiber and we only need to eat seven a day to reap its benefits.